TheIconfactory/Tapestry/Documentation/API.md

 The content at the URL provided by the user can also be checked.
 The strategy is to collect all elements of a specific type, check an attribute of those elements, see if it matches, and then optionally save all or part of a match in a variable.

-This approach allows your plugin to check things like `<link>` or `<meta>` tags for things that it needs.
-For example, a page that has the following HTML markup can be used with a plugin that handles RSS feeds:
+This approach allows your connector to check things like `<link>` or `<meta>` tags for things that it needs.
+For example, a page that has the following HTML markup can be used with a connector that handles RSS feeds:

 ```html
 <link rel="alternate" type="application/atom+xml" href="/feeds/main" />